hannah-saurusrex/motley-fool-challenge/README.md

 Hi!
 Here are some thoughts on my submission:
 Tech Stack: I used vanilla JS & CSS on this project.
 I have used React & Tailwind CSS on similar projects, but didn't feel they were necessary here.
 (You can view that project here, if you're curious: https://hungry-morse-69d490.netlify.app/).

-I had originally manipulated the filter dropdown w/ css, but refactored to manipulate the filter show/hide w/ JavaScript.
+With more time, I would introduce tooling (webpack, etc), but didn't feel the need to do so on this size project.

-With more time, I would introduce tooling (webpack, etc), There are a few things that might pose an issue on IE11 (async/await, classList.toggle).
+There are a few things that might pose an issue on IE11 (async/await, classList.toggle).
 However, I used async/await and toggle for simplicity sake.

-Thanks for the opportunity to showcase my skills!
+This was a really fun project!
+Thanks for the opportunity to showcase my skills.
 I appreciate it! 🙏🏻👩🏻‍💻

 # Fool.com Front End Developer Test Project